F. Lee Bailey: Sam Sheppard

-In 1954, Sam Sheppard was found guilty in the murder of his wife Marilyn.
-The case was one of the inspirations for the television series The Fugitive (1963–1967).
+In 1954, Sam Sheppard was found guilty in the murder of his wife Marilyn in a case that was one of the inspirations for the television series The Fugitive (1963–1967).
 In the 1960s, Bailey, at the time a resident of Rocky River, Ohio, was hired by Sheppard's brother Stephen to help in Sheppard's appeal.
 In 1966, Bailey successfully argued before the U.S. Supreme Court that Sheppard had been denied due process, winning a re-trial.
 A not guilty verdict followed.
 This case established Bailey's reputation as a skilled defense attorney and was the first of many high-profile cases.

 "Boston Strangler"

 In 1964, Bailey defended Albert DeSalvo for a series of sexual assaults known as the "Green Man" or "Measuring Man" incidents.
 Bailey later said that DeSalvo confessed that he had also committed the "Boston Strangler" murders.
 DeSalvo was found guilty of the assaults, but was never tried for the murders.